DeathGabox/dotfiles-proxylivy/dualboot.md

 I like [this](https://www.youtube.com/watch?v=NxqU1G8hKWk) Guide

 Windows tend to monopoly, so need to screw everything that not even control, that is grub, for me is "Recheck Disk Countdown" from Windows 11, i need to boot live iso, connect to internet, mount /mnt and /mnt/boot/.
-Next 'arch-chroot /mnt', and update the system, next execute instalation of grub and redo mkinitcpio
+Next 'arch-chroot /mnt', and update the system,also reinstall kernel packages with 'pacman -Syu linux linux-firmware linux-headers intel-ucode dkms' next execute instalation of grub and redo mkinitcpio